-Easter is just coming near.
-For Christians, Easter is a religious event when they commemorate the death and resurrection of Jesus.
-Meanwhile, in the perspective of other people, Easter is just a Spring holiday with chocolate, eggs, bunny.
-Either way, we have so many ways to celebrate Easter, like exchanging presents, serving meals, decorating eggs, and taking part in a lot of Easter activities.
+Easter is just about to come by.
+For Christians, Easter is a religious event where they commemorate the death and resurrection of Jesus.
+Meanwhile, in the perspective of other people, Easter is just a Spring holiday with chocolate, eggs and bunnies.
+Either way, we have so many ways to celebrate Easter, like exchanging presents, serving meals, decorating eggs and taking part in a lot of Easter activities.

 Together with Black Friday and Cyber Monday, Easter is an important shopping event of the year.
-It gives shop owners a chance to add creativity to their sales and marketing activities and gear themselves up for more sales during this special occasion.
+It gives shop owners a chance to add creativity to their sales and marketing activities with Easter promotions, gearing themselves up for more sales during this special occasion.

 Who is going to join the Easter campaign?

 Different generations have different answers for their plans on taking part in the Easter promotion.
 In the UK, Millennials are going to spend the most, with the average spend of £31, while baby boomers plan to spend the least, with only £20 on average, according to Finder.com.
 Millennials are also the age group with the largest proportion that spend on Easter sales with 81%, while that proportion of baby boomers only accounts for 68%, which is the least.

 The average spending of other generations are £29.98 (Gen Z), £20.98 (Gen X), and £20.41 (Silent Generation).

 Percentage of population spending on Easter sales and average spending of generations in the UK (Source: Finder.com)

 There is also a difference between genders.
 Women are more likely to spend on Easter shopping, accounting for 65%, compared to only 59% of men.
 However, the average Easter spending of men (£29.83) is slightly higher than that of women (£25.77).